Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-With 100% schema description coverage (siteId is fully documented in the schema), the baseline is appropriately met.
-The description references 'site IDs' generally but does not add semantic details about the parameter format beyond what the schema already provides.
+With 100% schema description coverage, the baseline is 3.
+The description does not add new information about the parameter beyond what is in the schema (siteId as numeric ID or domain identifier).

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.